Monday, November 6, 2017

 This is how the little house looked when I found it in 2013...missing windows and door, interior walls, stained by dampness, and absolutely filthy.
 There was a similar but larger dollhouse in the 1938 Keystone catalog, I copied the diamond-paned windows from it.
 The door in the catalog picture couldn't be seen, so it has a design composite of Tudor doors from other houses.
 There was no indication that this house had a door surround.
 To help anchor the door and cover some of the stain that couldn't be removed, I made a door surround by copying the timbers on the upper floor.
 Mr. Clean scrubbies helped clean the grime left from 80 years of play.
 And a fresh coat of paint on the steps finished the exterior.

-I think the dolls are small Caco dolls made in the late 1940s.
-I haven't been able to verify that.
+The dolls are small Caco dolls made in the late 1940s.

 I had a collection of repainted Schoenhut furniture I wanted to use in this house, but I needed 6 rooms.
 I figured if I was using bastardized furniture I might as well bastardize the interior of the house and give it 6 rooms.
 And this is the result.